rolker/project11/SettingUpASimulationEnvironment.md

     sudo make install

 Note, the -j8 argument of make command specifies how many simultaneous jobs to launch.
 This allows multiple CPU cores to be used to speed up compilation.
 A rule of thumb is to use twice as many jobs as available cores.

+Now that we have the prerequisits, lets go back to AMP's build directory where we can finish configuring and compiling it.

+    cd ~/src/AutonomousMissionPlanner/build
+    cmake-gui ../

+Make sure that cmake finds the appropriate versions of QT5 and GDAL.
+To help find QT5, you may need to set the Qt5_DIR variable to something like: ~/Qt/5.10.0/gcc_64/lib/cmake/Qt5

+Once configure and generate complete succesfuly, exit cmake and build AMP.

+    make